Popular Canadian pop singer. The most famous Canadian singers and singers

 Hayden Christensen

-Hayden Christensen, who gained worldwide fame for his role as Anakin Skywalker in the second and third parts of the Star Wars prequel, took an unexpected step after falling on him.
+Hayden Christensen, who gained worldwide fame for his role as Anakin Skywalker in the second and third parts of the Star Wars prequel, took an unexpected step after the success that befell him.
 The guy went to the Canadian outback and bought a farm, where he lives to this day.
-According to the actor, this helped him to remain an ordinary person, not a star.
-Now Hayden and his wife and daughter live in two houses: one they have in Los Angeles, and the second - in Uxbridge, Ontario.
+According to the actor, this helped him remain an ordinary person and not a star.
+Now Hayden and his wife and daughter live in two houses: one in Los Angeles and the other in Uxbridge, Ontario.

 Cobie Smulders

-The Avengers actress Cobie Smulders is also proud of her Canadian heritage.
-“We have a whole gang of Canadians here in Hollywood! the star laughs.
-"They won't let me forget my roots."
+Actress Cobie Smulders from The Avengers is also proud of her Canadian heritage.
+“We have a whole gang of Canadians here in Hollywood! - the star laughs.
+“They won’t let me forget my roots.”
 The actress admits that she still pronounces some words incorrectly - that is, with a Canadian accent.
-And he believes that this adds to her a kind of charm.
-Completely agree!
+And she believes that this adds a kind of charm to her.
+We completely agree!

 Leslie Nielsen

-Canadian artists you've never heard of (or didn't know were Canadians).
+Canadian artists you've never heard of (or didn't know were Canadian).

-Following the advice girlnextdoor, representing the fabulous seven talented Canadians I met through local radio and Spotify Music Canada.
-All genres are represented, for every taste and color: hip-hop, alternative rock, pop, electronic and country.
+Following the advice girlnextdoor, presenting a fabulous seven talented Canadians I've met through local radio and Spotify Music Canada.
+All genres are represented, for every taste and color: hip-hop, alternative rock, pop, electronica and country.
 The number seven is my favorite on the blog, because seven is the optimal number for the list, not too little and not too much.

-There are many videos and photos in the post.
+There are a lot of videos and photos in the post.

 I'll start with the number one star on the list - Drake.
-Now he is on the wave of popularity, and was once a simple black guy from the suburbs of Toronto.
-Although there are numerous gossips about his family, origin and parents.
+Now he is on a wave of popularity, but once he was a simple black guy from the suburbs of Toronto.
+Although there is a lot of gossip about his family, origins and parents.
 I once heard in a conversation that Aubrey (as his acquaintances call Drake) did not start from the bottom, being from a wealthy Jewish family, he attended an elite closed school for young talents.
-And that his song Started from the Bottom and the surroundings of the ghetto are nothing more than lies and a desire to squeeze into a cohort of African American rappers.
-After reading his Wikipedia page, I came to the conclusion that Aubrey Drake is from a middle-class family, although he was raised by a single mother (white).
-I don't think that to be a talented singer you have to be born in the lower social strata.
+And that his song Started from the Bottom and the ghetto surroundings are nothing more than a lie and a desire to squeeze into the cohort of African-American rappers.
+After reading his Wikipedia page, I came to the conclusion that Aubrey Drake is from a middle-class family, although he was raised by a single (white) mother.
+I don't think to be a talented singer you have to be born in the lower social strata.
 Drake is a very talented performer and deserves to be called the number one singer in North America.
 Even though I don't listen to hip-hop, I sometimes make an exception for Drake.
-Favorite songs are One Dance and Hold On, We're Coming Home.
+Favorite songs: One Dance and Hold On, We're Coming Home.

 Rapper Drake is a symbol of Canadian multiculturalism

-My university youth (the first five years of study at the university) - Metric.
-I accidentally heard one song in a selection of tracks on my cousin's flash drive and googled their albums.
+My university youth (the first five years of university) - Metric.
+I accidentally heard one song in a selection of tracks on my cousin’s flash drive and Googled their albums.
 For me, hearing Metric on local Canadian radio was like a miracle.
-At first I thought I turned on my playlist.
-I'm so used to the realization that Metric is an obscure alt rock band that never plays on the radio, and which I accidentally discovered on the Internet.
+At first I thought I had turned on my playlist.
+I'm so used to the fact that Metric is an unknown alt-rock band that is never played on the radio, and which I discovered quite by accident on the Internet.
 I still rejoice when I hear the voice of Emily Haynes when I walk down the street or sit in a cafe.
-As someone rightly noted in a music review of their album Fantasies, Emily's voice is a mixture of the hoarseness of Nina Persson from The Cardigans and a certain hysteria of Karen O from the Yeah Yeah Yeahs.
+As someone correctly noted in the musical review of their album Fantasies, Emily’s voice is a mixture of the hoarseness of Nina Persson from The Cardigans and a certain hysteria of Karen O from the Yeah Yeah Yeahs.
 If Madonna's voice is the canon of American pop music, the voice of Metric's Emily Haynes is the canon of alternative North American music (IMHO).
-Originally from Toronto, Metric came to Calgary three years ago for a gig I didn't get to see.
-Canadians don't really know them (or I communicate with the wrong people), but they are often played on alternative radio.
+Metric is originally from Toronto and came to Calgary three years ago for a concert that I didn’t have time to attend.
+Canadians don't really know them (or I'm talking to the wrong people), but they are often played on alternative radio.

-Their most hyped songs (Help I'm Alive and Gimme Sympathy) are probably familiar to you if you often watch shows like The Vampire Diaries (which I don't watch, but I heard that Metric is on the show's soundtrack).
-I love their clip Gimme Sympathy - unusual and very alternative.
-One of the most underrated rock bands in my opinion.
-Perhaps they should change the composer and songwriters, because Emily's voice is worthy to conquer the charts.
-By the way, the “face of Canada” Kristen Stewart admitted that the song Metric Satellite Mind is one of her favorites.
+Their most popular songs (Help I’m Alive and Gimme Sympathy) are probably familiar to you if you often watch shows like The Vampire Diaries (which I don’t watch, but I heard that Metric is included in the soundtrack of the series).
+I love their video Gimme Sympathy – unusual and very alternative.
+One of the most underrated rock bands, in my opinion.
+Perhaps they should change the composer and songwriters, because Emily's voice is worthy of conquering the charts.
+By the way, “the face of Canada” Kristen Stewart admitted that the song Metric Satellite Mind is one of her favorites.

-Metric will remind you of the slightly forgotten, but nonetheless beautiful The Cardigans
+Metric will remind you of the slightly forgotten, but nevertheless beautiful in their time, The Cardigans

 Tegan and Sara

-In Canada, they are considered a mainstream pop group, despite the unconventional surroundings.
-In the States, they are also considered a group for gays, but in Canada, some do not even know that the twins Teagan and Sarah have been fighting on the other side of the front for a long time.
-Probably, they can be compared with our Russian Tatu, everyone knows about their reputation, but still they are at the top of the charts.
-I remember when I was in middle school, a lot of girls dressed up as Tatu soloists.
-And no one attached much importance to it.
-Just fashionable.
-So it is with the Canadian twins Teagan and Sarah Quinn.
-An American friend heard Teagan and Sarah's song and immediately said: “Ugh, they are Canadian lesbians!” (not that lesbians - fu, but that Canadians, some Americans do not like Canadians).
-A Canadian colleague admitted that she did not even suspect that Tegan and Sara belonged to gay people.
+In Canada they are considered a mainstream pop group, despite their unconventional surroundings.
+In the States, they are also considered a group for gays, but in Canada, some do not even know that the twins Tegan and Sarah have been fighting on the other side of the front for a long time.
+They can probably be compared to our Russian Tattoos, everyone knows about their reputation, but they are still at the top of the charts.
+I remember when I was in middle school, many girls dressed like Tatu soloists.
+And no one attached much importance to this.
+Simply fashionable.
+The same goes for Canadian twins Tegan and Sarah Queen.
+An American friend heard Tegan and Sarah’s song and immediately said: “Ugh, they’re Canadian lesbians!” (not that lesbians – ugh, but that Canadians, some Americans don’t like Canadians).
+A Canadian colleague admitted that she didn’t even suspect that Tegan and Sara belonged to gay people.

-If someone hears the sweetish voices of the Queen twins in your headphones, no one will look askance at you - local radio stations love to play cute Tegan and Sara pop songs on the air during the day.
+If someone hears the sweet voices of the Queen twins in your headphones, no one will look at you askance - local radio stations love to play Tegan and Sara's cute pop songs on the daytime airwaves.
 Fortunately, their latest album is very cool and catchy.

-Also, Teagan and Sarah are from Calgary, raised by the same mother and lived near me (Silver Springs).
-Therefore, they are especially loved in Calgary.
+Also, Tegan and Sarah are from Calgary, raised by the same mother and lived near me (Silver Springs).
+That's why people in Calgary love them in a special way.

-Forget about the Night Snipers, the glamorous and feminine Tegan and Sara will win your heart with one cute look.
+Forget the Night Snipers, the glamorous and feminine Tegan and Sara will win your heart with just their cute looks.

 Coleman Hell

-Bearded Ontario electronics artist Coleman Hell delivers a stylish mix of country music and electronic beats, just right for a discotheque in a town like Deep River or Fort McMurray.
-You can get nostalgic for the beautiful views of Canadian nature and country bars while sitting in a bar in a big city like Toronto.
+Bearded Ontario electronica artist Coleman Hell offers a stylish mix of country music and electronic beats, just right for a disco dance in a town like Deep River or Fort McMurray.
+You can feel nostalgic for the beautiful Canadian scenery and country bars while sitting at a bar in a big city like Toronto.

 Every time I hear the first notes of 2 Heads, I remember my two years in the small town of Fairbanks, Alaska.
 And the clip is appropriate - a country wedding in a small place with a beautiful blonde bride and a smug groom.